If you’re embarrassed by the appearance of spider veins or thread veins, you’re not alone.

 Ultimately, the best option may be to arrange treatment of unwanted thread veins.

-Cosmedics Skin Clinics offer private thread vein removal at a selection of clinics based in London and Bristol.
+Cosmedics Skin Clinics offer private thread vein removal at a selection of clinics based in London.

 Thread veins are removed using the latest surgical techniques including laser vein treatment, microcautery treatment and sclerotherapy injections (not for facial areas) with trained doctors and surgeons.